AdobeDocs/experience-manager-65.en/help/forms/using/generate-multiple-interactive-communication-using-batch-api.md

 ```

+### Using the Batch API with Watched folders {#using-the-batch-api-watched-folders}

+To make it easy to experience the API, AEM Forms provides a Watched Folder service configured to use the Batch API, out of the box.
+You can access the service via AEM Forms UI to generates multiple interactive communications.
+You can also create custom services as per your requirements.
+You can use the below-listed methods to use Batch API with Watched folder:

+* Specify input data (records) in JSON file format to produce an interactive communication
+* Use input data (records) saved in an external data source and accessed via a form data model to produce an interactive communication
+*

+#### Specify input data records in JSON file format to produce an interactive communication {#specify-input-data-in-JSON-file-format}

+You combine a record with an interactive communication template to produce an interactive communication.
+You can create a separate JSON file for each record or create a JSON array to keep all the records in a single file:

 To create interactive communication from records saved in a JSON file:

 1. Create a [Watched folder](https://docs.adobe.com/content/help/en/experience-manager-64/forms/publish-process-aem-forms/creating-configure-watched-folder.html) and configure it to use the Batch API: